 You need a Temporary Event Notice (TEN) if you want to hold an event on a premises without a premises licence or club premises certificate for the following licensable activities:

-Please note: You will also need a TEN if the licensable activity or times you wish to hold the event are not in the terms of an existing premises licence or club premises certificate.
+Please note: You will also need a Temporary Event Notice (TEN) if the licensable activity or the times you wish to hold the event are not in the terms of an existing premises licence or club premises certificate.

 For businesses, clubs or organisations one individual will need to be identified as the proposed premises user.

 Please note: If you give us any more TENs than you are allowed, we will issue a counter notice.

 It is possible to apply for a 'late' TEN, which can be given up to five working days but no earlier than nine working days before the event.

 Late TENs should only be used in exceptional circumstances by premises users who may be open to last minute changes.
 For example changing a venue at short notice.

 It costs £21 to apply for a Temporary Event Notice (TENs).

 To apply and pay for a TENs please complete the following online form:

 Please note: If the premises where the event is to be held is in areas governed by two or more local authorities, please ensure you submit applications to each local authority.